{{flagHref}}

 Bending Stress:

-Factors Influencing Stress
+Factors Affecting Stress

-1. Elastic region: In this region, the material returns to its original shape once the stress is removed.
+1. Elastic Region: In this region, the material returns to its original shape once the stress is removed.
 The relationship between stress and strain is linear.

-Applications of Stress in Materials Science
+Applications of Stress in Material Science

 Frequently Asked Questions